PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/comboaddress.rst

 To convert an address to human-friendly representation, use :meth:`:toString <ComboAddress:toString>` or :meth:`:toStringWithPort <ComboAddress:toStringWithPort()>`.
 To get only the port number, use :meth:`:getPort() <ComboAddress:getPort>`.

+.. function:: NewCA(address) -> ComboAddress

+  Creates a :class:`ComboAddress`.

+  :param string address: The address to convert

 .. class:: ComboAddress

   An object representing an IP address and port tuple.

-.. classmethod:: ComboAddress:getPort() -> int
+  .. method:: ComboAddress:getPort() -> int

       The portnumber.

-.. classmethod:: ComboAddress:getRaw() -> str
+  .. method:: ComboAddress:getRaw() -> str

       A bytestring representing the address.

-.. classmethod:: ComboAddress:isIPv4() -> bool
+  .. method:: ComboAddress:isIPv4() -> bool

       True if the address is an IPv4 address.

-.. classmethod:: ComboAddress:isIPv6() -> bool
+  .. method:: ComboAddress:isIPv6() -> bool

       True if the address is an IPv6 address.

-.. classmethod:: ComboAddress:isMappedIPv4() -> bool
+  .. method:: ComboAddress:isMappedIPv4() -> bool

       True if the address is an IPv4 address mapped into an IPv6 one.

-.. classmethod:: ComboAddress:mapToIPv4() -> ???
+  .. method:: ComboAddress:mapToIPv4() -> ComboAddress

-    If the address is an IPv4 mapped into an IPv6 one, return the corresponding IPv4 address.
+      If the address is an IPv4 mapped into an IPv6 one, return the corresponding IPv4 :class:`ComboAddress`.

-.. classmethod:: ComboAddress:toString() -> str
+  .. method:: ComboAddress:toString() -> str

       Returns the IP address without the port number as a string.

-.. classmethod:: ComboAddress:toStringWithPort() -> str
+  .. method:: ComboAddress:toStringWithPort() -> str

       Returns the IP address with the port number as a string.

-.. classmethod:: ComboAddress:truncate(bits)
+  .. method:: ComboAddress:truncate(bits)

       Truncate to the supplied number of bits

       :param int bits: The number of bits to truncate to